-rom 2006 through to 2012, there were four court-ordered Notice Programs designed to ensure awareness of the IRSSA.
-These provided information on the Settlement Agreement; the deadline for class members to opt out of the settlement; the CEP application deadline, and the IAP application deadline.
-They utilized radio and television; direct mailings to Band Offices, Tribal Council Offices, and Friendship Centres; and a website and toll-free information line.
-Communications were produced in languages appropriate to each medium, including English, French, Inuktitut, Innuinaqtun, Siglit, Oji-Cree, Déné (various dialects, such as Gwich'in and Dogrib), Ojibway, Innu, and Atikamekw.
-Together, the four phases of the Notice Program reached 98% of the target population an average of 14 times.35
+All Notice Programs were conducted by Hilsoft Notifications, an experienced class action notice company, utilizing radio and television advertisements; direct mailings to Band Offices, Tribal Council Offices, and Friendship Centres; and a website and toll-free information line.
+Communications were produced in multiple languages appropriate to each medium, including English, French, Inuktitut, Innuinaqtun, Siglit, Oji-Cree, Déné (various dialects, such as Gwich'in and Dogrib), Ojibway, Innu, and Atikamekw.
+Together, the four phases of the Notice Program reached 98% of the target population an average of 14 times.
+104 support services, of the application deadline, and of the Group IAP program.